coq/coq/CONTRIBUTING.md

   voice their opinion, or to finish reviewing the PR.

 - Only PRs targetting the `master` branch can be merged by a maintainer.
-For PRs targetting a release branch, the assignee should always be the release manager.
+For PRs targetting an actively maintained release branch, the assignee should always be the release manager.
+For older release branches, any **@coq/core** member can merge any PR (but such PRs should be limited to fixing build issues).

 - Before merging, the assignee must also select a milestone for the PR (see also Section [Release management](#release-management)).